Kenmore State High School: The Music Extension Program

-Music Extension (MEX) is a two-year program specifically designed to extend students who have already developed sound music reading and performing skills throughout the primary years of education.
+Music Extension (MEX) is a two-year program specifically designed to extend students who have already developed sound music reading and performing skills throughout their primary years of education.
 The program allows students to develop advanced skills in practical musicianship and theory alongside like-minded peers in a challenging environment.
-After two years, the program becomes optional, and in Grade 11 and 12 students are able to continue their musical studies with the option of taking Core Music as a subject.
-In Grade 12, Music Extension (MUX) is offered as a 7th subject, providing students with an opportunity to further extend their skills in their chosen area of either Performance or Composition, as well as an investigative Musicology essay alongside.
-This subject is OP eligible, and allows a wider range of subjects to choose from for OP selection and ranking.

 The Zenith Program

 Kenmore State High School offers a program for high performing academic students called The Zenith Program.
-Students must complete an ACER aptitude test as well as meeting other criteria to be considered as an entrant in the program.
+Students must complete an ACER aptitude test as well as meet other criteria to be considered as an entrant in the program.
 The Zenith Program enables students to participate in the Future Problem Solving Competition.
-Past teams of Kenmore State High School have successfully progressed to the next stage of competition, having competed nationally in Perth and Melbourne.
+Past teams of Kenmore State High School have successfully progressed to the next stage of the competition, having competed nationally in Perth and Melbourne.

 Controversies

-In October 2020 Andrew Thomas Blight, the deputy principal of Kenmore State High School, received probation for forging doctors' scripts to obtain powerful painkillers.
+In October 2020, Andrew Thomas Blight, the deputy principal of Kenmore State High School, received probation for forging doctors' scripts to obtain powerful painkillers.
 He pleaded guilty to one count of forgery, uttering and receiving tainted property; the scripts were for MS Contin and fentanyl.

 In May 2021, several children from Kenmore High re-enacted the George Floyd incident, sparking controversy as it was reported on many news outlets, such as Nine News.

+In 2004, video footage of students smoking marijuana has been aired on television, along with claims that some teachers turned a 'blind eye'.
+Ms Bligh says the school suspended seven students when drugs were discovered.

+In 2019, students threatened with detention (or suspension) for wearing incorrect socks became a point of public debate.
+One student with autism said the mandated branded socks were uncomfortable and caused sensory distress.